Reservoir

 Where:

-- Cto and Cfrom are coefficients representing the hydraulic efficiency of the reservoir connection and the nominal Area perpendicular to flow.
+- Cto and Cfrom are coefficients representing the hydraulic efficiency of the reservoir connection and the nominal area perpendicular to flow.

-- g is gravity and
+- g is gravity.

 - zres and znode are the water surface elevations at the reservoir and node (node surface is assessed by means of a reference channel that has no reservoirs attached to it).